VBFa-lian/Sudoku/README.md

    - If you fail, you can either click on the `“New” button` to start a new game or click on the `“Clear” button` to restart and retry the same game.
 9. Finally, close the window to quit the game.

-The following is the screenshot of the UI we provided.
+The following is the screenshot of the UI we provided:
 ![Sudoku UI Screenshot](/sudoku_ui_screenshot.png)